bfenetworks/bfe/docs/en_us/introduction/route.md

   + Requests with host=www.a.com and path="/a/b", forwarded to Demo-B
   + Other requests with host=\*.a.com, forwarded to Demo-C
   + Requests with host=www.c.com, forwarded to Demo-D
-  + For Demo-D, another cluster Demo-D1 is created for a canary release.
+  + For www.c.com, another cluster Demo-D1 is created for a canary release.
 For requests with host=www.c.com and cookie "deviceid" with its value starting with "x", forwarded to cluster Demo-D1
   + All the other requests, forward to Demo-E

 - In this case, the **Basic Rule Table** can be configured as below: